 The Company's portfolio is valued on a semi-annual basis by independent experts.
-The appraisals carried out meet the national professional standards of the Charte de l'Expertise en Evaluation Immobilière (Charter of real estate valuation) developed under the guidance of IFEI (Institut Français de l'Expertise Immobilière - French institute of real estate appraisal) and the COB report of February 2000 (the "Barthès de Ruyter" working group), the TEGOVA European professional standards and the principles of the Royal Institution of Chartered Surveyors (RICS), or any other equivalent standard that replaces them.
+The appraisals carried out meet the national professional standards of the Charte de l'Expertise en Evaluation Immobilière (Charter of real estate valuation) developed under the guidance of IFEI (Institut Français de l'Expertise Immobilière [French institute of real estate appraisal]) and the COB report of February 2000 (the Barthès de Ruyter working group), the TEGoVA European professional standards and the principles of the Royal Institution of Chartered Surveyors (RICS), or any other equivalent standard that replaces them.

-The latest appraisal report relates to the assets held by the Company as at 31 December 2020.
+The latest appraisal report relates to the assets held by the Company as at 31 December 2021.
 The appraisal was carried out by CBRE VALUATION.
-The appraised value of the built assets (excluding development in progress) was ≤ 3.012 billion excluding transfer duties, i.e. ≤ 3.151 billion including taxes.
+The appraised value of the built assets (excluding development in progress and assets held for sale) was €3.731 billion excluding transfer duties, i.e. €3.921 billion including duties.